IfL-VK/web-experiments/help/README.md

   Especially do make the `FilesPlugin` less verbose through adding the following line to `<DeepaMehta4-Directory>/conf/logging.properties`
   `de.deepamehta.plugins.files.FilesPlugin.level=WARNING`

+### Web-Experiments

+To start an experiment and see anything you must upload a "Screen Configuration" file.
+You can use the examplary one in this very folder named "screen_configuration_example.csv" but please adapt the "de.akmiraketen.screen_template" column to contain a valid path to a HTML Template which should be shown to the participant.
+The template files must be located underneath your file repository (see Platform Configuration above).

+### Template Development

+Use `screen.js`as explained in the main README of this repository (one level above).

+The `screen` JavaScript object provides you the following functionality:

+Implement your own `screen.init` method to initialze your template

+**screen.getConfiguration()** - Returns the resp.
+"Screen Configuration" for this template

+**screen.getParticipant()** - Returns the resp.
+"Participant" data for the session

+**screen.setScreenAsSeen()** - Comment this during template development, it sets the screen as seen and will make sure that the next page-refresh will deliver the screen configured up next (for the logged in participant)

+**screen.startReport()** - Initializes a "Screen Report" for this screen and user

+**screen.postActionReport({})** - Adds an "Action Report" to the resp.
+"Screen Report"- To see which types of Actions already ship in your release please read the "migration2.json" file in "src/main/resources/migrations" which is part of this repo.

-### Load Basic Configuration
+### Web-Experiments: Screen Configuration

+If you are familiar with DeepaMehta 4 please have a look at the "active_configuration_used.png" image file in this folder (above).
+It visualizes a proper configuration.
+Additionally it shows that there already have been "Screen Reports" collected for this participant and the configured screens.

-Open http://localhost:8080/de.deepamehta.webclient as the administrative GUI and do _Login_ as `admin` (no password needed).
+**To configure** open http://localhost:8080/de.deepamehta.webclient in your browser (IE is not supported) as that is the administrative GUI.
+Do _Login_ as `admin` (no password needed) to upload a `Screen Configuration`.

-To _upload_ the three basic configuration files describing your experiment complete the following steps:
+#### Manually Configure Screens per Participant

+This method is OK during software development or experiments with just a few screens.

 * Click in the *Toolbar*: "By Type" > "Topic Type" > "Search" to reveal all so called "Topic Types"
-* Find and click in the *Page Panel* (showing your _Search Results_): "Map File Config" and "Place Config"
-* _Map_ and _Place_ configuration: Select each of these two _Topic Types_ and execute the *Import CSV* upon them
-* _Trial_ configurations can be loaded on a per-user base.
-To load a trial configuration you need to upload them via "Create File Browser" and "Upload file" command or copy them into the configured dm4-filerepo on your hard-disk.
-Then you need to reveal and relate all the "Username"-Topics with a `.txt` "File"-Topic which contains a proper configuration through a "Trial Configuration"-Edge (orange).
-Then fire the "Load Trial Config" command on the given "Username" and the trial configuration is set.

-Note: At any given time there can be just one specific set of _map_ and _place_ configuration files loaded into the application and the report depends on the settings configured.
-This means: Always generate a report before loading a new set of _map_ or _place_ configuration files into the system.
+* Select `Screen Configuration` from the search results and
+* Select `Import CSV` command on the lower right side of the screen.
+* Select a `Screen Configuration` File from your Desktop and press `Upload`.

+After the successfull import of all your _Screen Configurations_, reveal one in the map through selecting one and associate it with the _Username_ of your choice via an _Active Configuration_ association.

+#### Load a configuration file containing many `Screens` on a per user base

+_Screen_ configurations can be loaded on a per-user base, all screens get automatically associated (as _Active Configuration_) association with the _Username_ selected.

+* Use the "Create"-Menu to start a "New File Browser"
+* Upload all "Screen Configuration" files into a folder of your choice
+* Reveal the "Screen Configuration" of your interest
+* Reveal the "Username Configration" to be setup with that screen configuration
+* Associate the two items via an "Active Configuration" association
+* Select the _Username_ topic again and
+* Select the "Load Screen Configuration" command on the lower right side of the screen

-If no error dialog is shown your experiment configuration was loaded successfully.
-You should now give this configuration a test run.
+If no error dialog is shown your experiment configuration was loaded successfully and you can double check this by selecting the _Username_ topic on the map again, you will see all the screens as items configured for it.

-### Start experiments
+### Start Experiment

-* Open http://localhost:8080/web-exp/ and enter an unused `VP <NR>`, e.g. `VP 10`
+* Open http://localhost:8080/experiment/ and enter an unused `VP <NR>`, e.g. `VP 10`

-## Generate a full report
+## Access Reporting

+The syetem simply generates a report which aggregates all actions of all users reported in the lifetime of your datbase/installation.

+Please note: To do so you must be logged in.

-* Open http://localhost:8080/web-exp/report/generate in your browser and do "Save as" to write the contents of this page into some .CSV file
+* Open http://localhost:8080/experiment/report/generate in your browser and
+* Do "Save as" to write the contents of this page into some .CSV file

 Author: Malte Reißig, 2014-2015
 Leibniz-Institut für L&auml;nderkunde e.
 V.